isha-techpm/product-prds-whatsapp/README.md

 - UX improvements to reduce clutter and improve flow

 This feature aims to reduce manual work, improve consistency, and help users maintain a cleaner workspace.
-Based on the analysis and mocks included in the document.
+Based on the analysis and mocks on pages 2-3 included in the document.

 ---